egan/weinbot/docs/pinout.md

 Both exposed I²C buses are used, consuming pins `P9_{17..22, 24, 26}`.
 The communication with the IMU is performed over `I2C1` and communication with the LIDAR-Lite (planned) is performed over `I2C2`.

+There is an error in the official pinmap with respect to the I²C pins on the rev.A BBB.
+The working pins are as follows for bus 1:
+* `P9_19`: IMU clock
+* `P9_20`: IMU data

 ## PWM
 The LIDAR servomechanism (planned) is controlled with PWM, consuming pin `P8_46`.